Information added or updated since this page went live on March 3, 2020, is in GREEN TEXT below.

 - Nanoracks accepts delivery of flight mini-labs during a 2-week Handover Window (from T=0 MINUS 2 WEEKS through T=0).

 - While FedEx will deliver on Saturday, there are no Nanoracks staff at the office on Saturdays.
-If a mini-lab requires special handling (is shipped with cold packs and/or requires refrigeration upon receipt) it must not be scheduled for delivery on Saturday, October 10, 17 or 24 (see Section 5 below).
+If a mini-lab requires special handling (is shipped with cold packs and/or requires refrigeration upon receipt) it must not be scheduled for delivery on Saturday, October 10, 17 , 24 or 31 and November 7 or 14 (see Section 5 below).

 T + 10 Days: NASA conducts Human Factors Review of the SSEP Mission 14 Apollo Payload